Mark Palmer (diplomat): Civil rights

 From his days in the U.S. Civil Rights Movement as a member of the Student Nonviolent Coordinating Committee (SNCC), through demonstrating in the streets of Budapest as ambassador, to marching with the students in Belgrade against Slobodan Milosevic in 1996, Palmer witnessed and practiced the power of organized nonviolent force in achieving freedom and justice.

 Business experience

 Palmer became a venture capitalist and investor in 1990, and president of his own company.
 He believed in the potential of business as a force in the transition to democracy.
 He co-founded Central European Media Enterprises, which financed and launched the first national independent television stations in the Czech Republic, Slovakia, Slovenia, Romania, and Ukraine with more than $600 million in investment.

 Speeches

-A recognized writer and advocate, Palmer wrote speeches for six Secretaries of State and three Presidents, including as principal speechwriter for Henry Kissinger and co-author of Ronald Reagan's favorite speech, and as Vice Chairman of the Board of Freedom House, a frequent contributor to published appeals and policy statements, and participant in democracy programs in the United States and across the arc of dictatorships stretching from China, through the Middle East and Africa, on to Belarus and Cuba.
+A recognized writer and advocate, Palmer wrote speeches for six Secretaries of State and three Presidents, and was principal speechwriter for Henry Kissinger and co-author of Ronald Reagan's favorite speech,.
+As Vice Chairman of the Board of Freedom House, he was a frequent contributor to published appeals and policy statements, and participant in democracy programs in the United States and across the arc of dictatorships stretching from China, through the Middle East and Africa, on to Belarus and Cuba.